tuankhoin/toilet-pandemia/README.md

 #### 3. Functions:
 There are 3 functions used be the shader.

 The first function is the map function.
 The function consists of two parts, first we get the relative position of the input value by first subtracting the input minimum to make the value based on zero and then we divide it by the range of the input values which we can calculate by subtracting the minimum from the maximum.
-This relative value will be between 0 and 1 if the input value is between the minumum and maximum values, but is also able to represent values outside of that range.
+This relative value will be between 0 and 1 if the input value is between the minimum and maximum values, but is also able to represent values outside of that range.
 With this value we can then do a linear interpolation from the output minimum to the output maximum values and return the result of that.
 ```c#
     float map(float input, float inMin, float inMax, float outMin,  float outMax) {
 		float relativeValue = (input - inMin) / (inMax - inMin);